Thursday February 3, 2022

 This study, by NFER, looks at data from reading and maths assessments taken by more than 10,000 Key Stage 1 pupils (five to seven-year-olds) from 168 representative schools in the autumn term of 2020 and the spring and summer terms of 2021.
 Their attainment was compared with that of a representative sample of Year 1 and 2 children prior to the pandemic to give estimates of the “Covid gap”.
 It is the final report in the research project and follows two sets of interim findings from this study.

 The webinar features inputs by key members of the project team (Susan Rose, Tara Paxman, and Lydia Fletcher) and covers the following:

 - potential implications for teaching practice based on the findings.

-We will also hold a short Q&A session at the end of the presentation for participants to ask any questions that they may have.
+We also held a short Q&A session at the end of the presentation for participants to ask any questions that they may have had.